CouchCMS/Documentation/src/contents/tags-reference/nested_pages.md

 ### include_custom_fields

-By default, in a bid to enhance performance, the custom-field's data (i.e. data within the editable regions) are not made available as the nested\_pages tag traverses through the pages in the tree.<br/>
+By default, in a bid to enhance performance, the custom-field's data (i.e. data within the editable regions) are not made available as the nested\_pages tag traverses through the pages in the tree.
 If the 'include\_custom\_fields' is set to '1', all the values within the editable regions of each page are made available as variables named after the regions.

 ### paginate

-To list the nested-pages in conventional manner (i.e. the way the 'pages' tag lists the regular cloned pages), set this parameter to '1'.<br/>
+To list the nested-pages in conventional manner (i.e. the way the 'pages' tag lists the regular cloned pages), set this parameter to '1'.
-One the 'paginate' parameter is set -<br/>
+One the 'paginate' parameter is set -
-**a.** 'extended\_info' is automatically turned off so information about the changes in hierarchy levels in no longer available.<br/>
+**a.** 'extended\_info' is automatically turned off so information about the changes in hierarchy levels in no longer available.
-**b.** All the variables that help in creating the pagination buttons become available (see [Pagination](../../concepts/pagination.html))<br/>
+**b.** All the variables that help in creating the pagination buttons become available (see [Pagination](../../concepts/pagination.html))
 **c.** The 'limit', 'offset' and 'startcount' parameters described below become effective.

 ### limit

-This parameter takes effect only when the 'paginate' parameter is set to '1'.<br/>
+This parameter takes effect only when the 'paginate' parameter is set to '1'.
 It can be used to limit the number of pages listed before the pagination buttons leading to the next/prev set of pages appear.

 ### offset

-This parameter takes effect only when the 'paginate' parameter is set to '1'.<br/>
-it can be used to skip any number of pages before beginning the listing.
+This parameter takes effect only when the 'paginate' parameter is set to '1'. it can be used to skip any number of pages before beginning the listing.

 ### startcount

-This parameter takes effect only when the 'paginate' parameter is set to '1'.<br/>
+This parameter takes effect only when the 'paginate' parameter is set to '1'.
 The k\_count, k\_record\_from, k\_current\_record and k\_record\_to variables (see [Pagination](../../concepts/pagination.html)) start by default from '1'.
 This can be changed to any other value by setting this parameter.

 ## Variables